-- i A party is related to the company if: - a Directly, or indirectly through one or more intermediaries, the party: - Is controlled by, or is under common control with the entity; - Has an interest in the company that gives it significant influence over the entity; or - Has joint control over the company. - b The party is an associate; - c The party is a joint venture in which the company is a venturer; - d The party is a member of the key management personnel of the entity or its parent; - e The party is a close member of the family of any individual referred to in (a) or (d); - f The party is an entity that is controlled, jointly controlled or significantly influenced by, or for which significant voting power in such entity resides with, directly or indirectly, any individual referred to in (d) or (e); or - g The party is a post-employment benefit plan for the benefit of employees of the company, or of any entity that is a related party of the entity. - ii The statement of financial position includes balances arising in the normal course of business, with related parties as follows:
+- i A party is related to the company if: - a Directly, or indirectly through one or more intermediaries, the party: - Is controlled by, or is under common control with the entity; - Has an interest in the company that gives it significant influence over the entity; - Has joint control over the company. - b The party is an associate; - c The party is a joint venture in which the company is a venturer; - d The party is a member of the key management personnel of the entity or its parent; - e The party is a close member of the family of any individual referred to in (a) or (d); - f The party is an entity that is controlled, jointly controlled or significantly influenced by, or for which significant voting power in such entity resides with, directly or indirectly, any individual referred to in (d) or (e); or g The party is a post-employment benefit plan for the benefit of employees of the company, or of any entity that is a related party of the entity.

+ii The statement of financial position includes balances arising in the normal course of business, with related parties as follows:

-2017 \$ 2016 \$ Included in trade and other receivables 836,171 1,152,931 iii Transactions with key management personnel iv The statement of profit or loss and other comprehensive income includes transactions with companies controlled by Directors and other key management personnel.
+2018 \$ 2017 \$ Included in trade and other receivables Included in trade and other payables 893,469 (113,588) 836,171 - iii Transactions with key management personnel iv The statement of profit or loss and other comprehensive income includes transactions with companies controlled by Directors, and other key management personnel.

-Transaction with key management includes executive members of the board.
+Transactions with key management includes renumeration for executive members of the board.

-2017 \$ 2016 \$
+2018 \$ 2017 \$

-Short-term employee benefits - Salaries including bonuses 20,456,272 20,070,856
+Short-term employee benefits - Salaries including bonuses 21,302,370 20,456,272

-Total 20,456,272 20,070,856
+Total 21,302,370 20,456,272